 Nani is at his best when working with kids.
 They are absolutely captivated by him, reciprocating his joy and boundless energy.
 They readily follow his instruction with enthusiastic smiles and open hearts.
 Inevitably, Nani’s school assemblies are among the most memorable of the year, for students as well as their teachers!

 To introduce students to African drum and dance, Nani offers to lead school assemblies either alone with recorded music, or with his entire ensemble playing live.
 He shows a video depicting the everyday activities of similarly-aged children in his village in Ghana.
-He can perform multiple assemblies for different classrooms during a day, or combine a single performance with individual classroom workshops.
+He can perform multiple assemblies for different classrooms during the day or combine a single performance with individual classroom workshops.
 A group can choose to focus on learning either dancing, drumming, the songs that accompany the dance, or any combination of the three.
 Similarly, the entire workshop can be devoted to a single dance, or a variety of dances from the various regions of Ghana.
 Nani is happy to develop a unique program for the needs of your group.

 Bring Nani to your school this year!